reddevill007/System-Design-Simplified/README.md

    - The transaction grabs all the locks it needs.
    - No locks can be released during this phase.
 2. **Shrinking Phase** (Releasing Locks)
-   - Once the transaction starts releasing locks, it can't acquire new ones.
+   - Once the transaction starts releasing locks, it can’t acquire new ones.

 Think of it as **shopping**:

 1. In the **growing phase**, you pick up all the items you want from the store shelves.
-2. In the **shrinking phase**, you head to the checkout counter and start paying (you're done picking up new items).
+2. In the **shrinking phase**, you head to the checkout counter and start paying (you’re done picking up new items).

 ---